New examples of W$^*$ and C$^*$-superrigid groups: Superrigidity results for groups in class

 {\it Proof.} From the hypothesis we have that $\theta(\cL(G))= \cL(\La)$.
 Thus by Theorem \ref{eqfactors} there exists a unitary $u\in \mathscr U(\cM)$ and for each $1\leq i\leq n$ there is a subgroup $\La_i<\La$ so that $\theta (\cL(\G_i\rtimes_{\rho^i} \G ))=u \cL(\La_i)u^*$.
 Therefore $\La$ admits an amalgam decomposition $\La = \La_1 \ast_\Omega \La_2\ast_\Omega .... \ast_\Omega \La_n$ and viewing $\G_i\rtimes_{\rho^i} \G$ as $\G_i \times \G_i$ and the acting group as the diagonal group $d(\G)$ we have that $\theta (\cL(\G_i\times \G_i)=u \cL(\La_i)u^*$ and $\theta(d(\G))= u\cL(\Omega) u^*$ for all $1\leq i\leq n $.
 By Corollary \ref{identificationdiagonalgroups} there is a unitary $u_i\in \cL (\La_i)$ such that $\mathbb T \theta (\G_i \times \G_i) = \mathbb Tu_i \La_i u_i^*$.
 Therefore using Lemma \ref{quasinormalizerdiagonal} and Theorem \ref{discretizationgeneratinggroups} recursively one can find a unitary $u \in\mathscr U(\cM)$ such that $\mathbb T \theta(G)=\mathbb T u \La u^*$.
 This gives the desired conclusion. $\blacksquare$

 This result also implies that the groups in class $\mathscr A$ are completely reconstructible from the $C^*$-setting as well.
-This adds a new class of non-amenable $C^*$-superrigid groups to the only other previously known \cite{CI17,CD-A20}.
+This adds a new class of nonamenable $C^*$-superrigid groups to the only other previously known, \cite{CI17}.

-\begin{corollary} Let $G=(\G_1 \ast \G_2 \ast ...\ast \G_n) \rtimes_{ \rho}\G\in \mathscr A$.
+\begin{corollary} Let $G\in \mathscr A$.
 Assume that $\La$ is an arbitrary group and let $\theta: C^*_r(G) \to C^*_r(\La)$ be a $*$-isomorphism.
-Then there exist $\delta \in {\rm Isom}(G,\La)$, $ \omega \in {\rm Char}(\G)$ and $u \in \mathcal{U}(\cL(\La))$ such that $\theta = {\rm ad}(u) \circ \Psi_{\omega,\delta}$. \end{corollary}
+Then there exist $\delta \in {\rm Isom}(G,\La)$, $ \omega \in {\rm Char}(G)$ and $u \in \mathcal{U}(\cL(\La))$ such that $\theta = {\rm ad}(u) \circ \Psi_{\omega,\delta}$. \end{corollary}

-{\it Proof.} Note that $\G$ has trivial amenable radical by Proposition \ref{P:classA}.
+{\it Proof.} Note that $G$ has trivial amenable radical by Proposition \ref{P:classA}.
 Then it follows from \cite{BKKO14} that $C^*_r(G)$ has unique trace and thus $\theta$ lifts to an $\ast$-isomorphism of the corresponding von Neumann algebras $\theta: \cL(G) \to \cL(\La)$.
 The statement follows then from the previous theorem. $\blacksquare$

-\begin{corollary} Let $G=(\G_1 \ast \G_2 \ast ...\ast \G_n) \rtimes_{ \rho}\G\in \mathscr A$.
-Then for any $\theta\in {\rm Aut}( C^*_r(G))$ there exist $\delta \in {\rm Aut}(G)$, $ \omega \in {\rm Char}(\G)$ and $u \in \mathscr{U}(\cL(\G))$ such that $\theta = {\rm ad}(u) \circ \Psi_{\omega,\delta}$. \end{corollary}
+\begin{corollary} Let $G\in \mathscr A$.
+Then for any $\theta\in {\rm Aut}( C^*_r(G))$ there exist $\delta \in {\rm Aut}(G)$, $ \omega \in {\rm Char}(G)$ and $u \in \mathscr{U}(\cL(G))$ such that $\theta = {\rm ad}(u) \circ \Psi_{\omega,\delta}$. \end{corollary}